Our May Topic | Diarrhoea | What Can Children Do?

 Our May topic is Diarrhoea, it is one of our 10 topics with 10 ‘diarrhoea’ messages for children to learn and share.
-You can find more information about this topic by clicking here.

 Our 100 Health Messages for Children to Learn and Share are simple, reliable health education messages aimed at children aged 8-14, this includes young adolescents aged 10-14.
 We feel that it is especially useful and important to make sure that young adolescents are informed as this age group often cares for young children in their families.
 Also, it’s important to recognise and praise the work they are doing to help their families in this way.